StiftsEU/json-rpc-client/README.md

 ### Important Features

+- Support of defining a service client by interface only.
 - The client supports operation cancellation via cancellation token.
 - The client supports specifying JSON-RPC message identifier.
 - The client supports working with request and response headers.